 Stacy London has proudly sported her classic gray streak since she was a child.
 The fact that gray often comes in streaky is something that you can totally work into your style—almost like highlights.
 Whether it's natural or added with dyes, the subtle touch of color (or lack thereof) can work to frame your face and enhance your everyday look.

-Leave it to KKW to bring us not one, but two hair trends with her gorgeous gray color and wet-look.
-By styling her hair wet, she livens up and modernizes her monochrome mane with edginess, youthfulness, and shine.
-Her dark roots add the perfect dose of grunge.
+Leave it to hair chameleon Sibley Scoles to bring us not one, but two hair trends with her gorgeous white-gray pixie and wet look.
+By styling her hair wet, she livens up and modernizes her cropped mane with edginess and youthfulness, while her dark roots add the perfect dose of grunge.

 Gray hair on a close crop is another beautiful look, especially when it's accompanied by natural texture.
 While this look on Cynthia Erivo is enhanced with platinum dye, a naturally full-gray short cut would look just as stunning.